Profile

 Biography

 Claire Chambers is Professor of Global Literature at the University of York.
-She joined the Department of English and Related Literature as Lecturer in 2012, following eight years as a Senior Lecturer at Leeds Beckett University and a PhD at the University of Leeds.
+After a PhD at the University of Leeds and eight years as a Senior Lecturer at Leeds Beckett University, she joined the Department of English and Related Literature as Lecturer in 2012.
 She was promoted to Senior Lecturer in 2016 and to Professor in 2020.
-Her fascination with the literature of the Indian subcontinent and the ‘Muslim world’ was sparked by the year she spent prior to university teaching in Mardan and Peshawar, Pakistan.
-It continues to be informed by return visits to the region, language study in both Hindi and Urdu, and public engagement and schools work with diasporic communities.
+Her fascination with the literature of the Indian subcontinent and the ‘Muslim world’ was sparked by the year she spent as a teenager teaching in Mardan and Peshawar, Pakistan.
+It continues to be informed by return visits to the region and by language and literary study in both Hindi and Urdu (she has GCSE Urdu and is working towards her A level in the language).
+Claire is passionate about public engagement and doing schools work with diasporic communities.

 Not only is she known for her research on literary representations of Muslims in Britain and South Asia but also on Indian writing in English, especially the Bengali writer Amitav Ghosh.

 An emerging specialism is the medical humanities.
-Claire is currently writing a monograph entitled Decolonizing Disease: Pandemics, Public Health and Decoronial Writing for publication in the Liverpool University Press series Representations: Health, Disability, Culture and Society in 2025.
+Claire has recently submitted her next monograph entitled Decolonizing Disease: Pandemics, Public Health and Pathogenic Novels for publication in the Liverpool University Press series Representations: Health, Disability, Culture and Society in 2025 or early 2026.
+With Xiaohui Liang, she co-edited a special issue entitled ‘Prevailing Pandemic’ for Mosaic: An Interdisciplinary Critical Journal 56(1), for which Dr Liang and Claire also wrote the Introduction and an article entitled ‘Pandemic Writing as an Ecological Force’.

-She has published widely in such journals as Interventions, Journal of Contemporary Chinese Art, Contemporary Women’s Writing, and the Journal of Postcolonial Writing.
-Claire was Editor-in-Chief of the Journal of Commonwealth Literature for over a decade.
+Claire has published widely in such journals as Interventions, Journal of Contemporary Chinese Art, Contemporary Women’s Writing, and the Journal of Postcolonial Writing.
+Claire was Editor-in-Chief of Literature, Critique, and Empire Today for over a decade.
 Her research has been supported by grants from HEFCE, the AHRC, ESRC, British Academy, and Leverhulme Trust.
 She is a Fellow of the Royal Society of Arts.

 Research